-Quinoa has come a long way in the last few years — all the way from the back shelves of health food stores to national supermarket aisles.
-Its high protein content, sweet and nutty flavor, and delicate texture have made quinoa a popular substitute for starchier pasta and rice — though once you try it, you're not likely to think of it as a "substitute" again!
+Quinoa has come a long way — all the way from the back shelves of health food stores to national supermarket aisles.
+Its high protein content, sweet and nutty flavor, and delicate texture have made quinoa a popular substitute for starchier pasta and rice (although once you try it, you're not likely to think of it as a "substitute" again!).
 Quinoa is an easy grain to love.

-Several of us here at The Kitchn like to make a big pot of quinoa on the weekends and eat it throughout the week with curry, grilled vegetables, or braised meat.
-It's one of the most delicious, fast-cooking (not to mention healthy) lunch staples we know.
+Several of us here at Kitchn like to make a big pot of quinoa on the weekends and eat it throughout the week with curry, grilled vegetables, or braised meat.
+It's one of the most delicious, fast-cooking lunch staples we know.
 Here's how to cook great quinoa — not mushy or bitter, but delicate and perfectly fluffy.

 What Is Quinoa?

 Cultivated in the Andes for over 5,000 years, quinoa (pronounced KEEN-wah) has been called "the mother grain" and "the gold of the Incas."
-Technically, it's not a grain but a seed, though it is used in virtually all the same ways as other whole grains.
-Over the last few years, the popularity of quinoa has grown steadily as people have discovered its pleasant nutty taste and superfood qualities.
+Technically, it's not a grain but a seed, although it is used in virtually all the same ways as other whole grains.
+The popularity of quinoa has grown steadily over the years, as people have discovered its pleasant nutty taste and superfood qualities.
 As a complete protein source also high in iron, magnesium, and fiber, quinoa is not only one of our healthiest pantry staples, but also one that's incredibly easy and quick to cook.

 Which Quinoa to Buy?